Manage Libraries

 Libraries

-You can add libraries to make third-party or custom code available to your compute clusters while executing notebooks or workflow jobs.
+You can add cluster scoped libraries to make third-party or custom code available to your compute clusters while running notebooks or workflow jobs.

-Libraries can be installed to extend the out of the box capabilities of compute clusters.
-For example visualization options, connectivity options (e.g. JDBC JARs), extractions (e.g. extracting text from PDF) or transformations.
+Cluster scoped libraries can be installed to extend the out of the box capabilities of compute clusters and applies to all notebooks and workflow jobs using that cluster.
+For example, visualization options, connectivity options (e.g. JDBC JARs), extractions (e.g. extracting text from PDF) or transformations.

-Libraries installation option is available in the Library tab if your cluster is Active.
-Your library file should be a .jar file or a Wheel (*.whl) file or a Requirements.txt file.
+The option for installing cluster scoped libraries is available in the Library tab of your cluster after the cluster status changes to Active.
+Your library file should be a .jar file or a Wheel (*.whl) file or a requirements.txt file.

 You can also add initialization scripts during the creation of a cluster or by modifying an existing cluster.
 For more information, see Modify a Cluster.